 Relying solely on one platform is risky.
 Creators should:

-• Post consistently on TikTok, Instagram Reels, or YouTube depending on their niche.
+- Post consistently on TikTok, Instagram Reels, or YouTube depending on their niche and audience.

-• Avoid over-relying on automated cross-posting; know when to post on each platform.
+- Avoid over-relying on automated cross-posting and understand when and how to publish on each platform.

 2. Control the Narrative With Owned Channels

-• Use semi-private communities to keep in touch with your network.
+- Use semi-private communities to maintain direct communication with your audience.

 3. Stay Brand-Safe and Intentional

-• Avoid weighing in on divisive topics unless it’s core to your brand.
+- Avoid weighing in on divisive topics unless they are genuinely relevant to your brand or audience.

-• Be intentional with language and visuals to maintain a constructive tone.
+- Be intentional with language and visuals to maintain a constructive and consistent tone.

 4. Focus on Evergreen, Value-Driven Content

-• Double down on SEO-friendly videos that answer long-term questions.
+- Double down on SEO-friendly videos that answer questions users may continue searching for over time.

 5. Engage Your Audience Authentically